toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/uitableview-tutorial-in-swift/index.md

 title: UITableView tutorial in Swift
 description: This guide is made for beginners to learn the foundations of the UITableView class programmatically with auto layout in Swift.
 publication: 2018-12-01 16:20:00
-tags: UIKit, iOS, UITableView
+tags:
+    - uikit
 authors:
     - tibor-bodecs
 ---

 ## How to create a table view programmatically?